smithmicro/bamboo-ci-health/README.md

 ## Getting Started

-Create a local Bamboo-MySQL deployment using Docker:
+Create a local Bamboo-PostgreSQL deployment using Docker:

-    docker-compose up -d
+    docker-compose build && docker-compose up -d
-    docker ps  # Verify Bamboo and MySQL are both up and healthy
+    docker ps  # Verify Bamboo and PostgreSQL are both up and healthy

 Have Python 3.8+ installed on MacOS or Linux and create a virtualenv: